Daewoo Motors: Marketing outside South Korea

 In January 2005, the Chevrolet brand was introduced in Europe, the whole Daewoo range being simply re-badged as Chevrolet.
 General Motors' official tagline was that:

 “Daewoo has grown up enough to become Chevrolet.”

 It was also considered that this new name was an opportunity for Daewoo to become stronger.
 Unofficially, after Daewoo's bankruptcy, former chairman Kim Woo-Choong's escape and most notably the "Daewoo Affaire" in France (closure and conflagration of the Daewoo-Orion Electronics plant in Longwy, France), the Daewoo brand name had a very bad image, so that GM simply decided to extend the Chevrolet strategy that was already used in most other markets (Canada, India, Israel, Russia) since 2003 to create a real global brand, replacing the Daewoo "dual kidney" with the Chevrolet "bowtie".

-The Winstorm and Tosca were presented as the Chevrolet Captiva and the Chevrolet Epica. due to its low quality in comparison to the Australian built Holdens, the car is referred to as a "craptiva" in Australia, Some of the former Daewoo models changed their names after the re-branding decision.
-Examples are the Matiz which became Chevrolet Spark in some markets (although Chevrolet Matiz was also used), or the Kalos which became the Aveo (alongside the Chevrolet Kalos in other countries).
+The Winstorm and Tosca were presented as the Chevrolet Captiva and the Chevrolet Epica, with the Australian variants being badged as Holdens.
+Due to their perceived low quality in comparison to Australian built Holden models such as the Commodore, the Captiva is often referred to as a "craptiva" by the general public.
+Some of the former Daewoo models changed their names after the re-branding decision.
+Examples are the Matiz which became Chevrolet Spark in some markets (although Chevrolet Matiz was also used), or the Kalos which became the Chevrolet Aveo (alongside the Chevrolet Kalos in other countries) and Holden Barina in Australia.
 Later, the tendency went towards a uniformisation in the Chevrolet Europe range: the Spark and the Cruze bear the same model names throughout all European markets.